osbritod/auto_git_bash/README.md

 nohup .\auto_git.bash

-* Change user, token and repo
+* Change user, token and repo in auto_git.bash
 * nohup is for the code to continue running even when closing the terminal